cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 To execute a `MsgLaunchConsumerChain`, we first create a `ConsumerAdditionProposal` under the hoods, with the `top_N` set to 0, and call
 [`HandleConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/proposal.go#L30)
-as if the proposal was already voted on and accepted.
-Note that we need to migrate `ConsumerAdditionProposal`s to use based on the `consumerID` instead using [both](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/proposal.go#L382)
+simulating a proposal was already voted on and accepted.
+Note that we need to migrate `ConsumerAdditionProposal`s to use the `consumerID` instead using [both](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/proposal.go#L382)
 `chainID` and the `spawnTime` as keys.
 The [usual validity conditions]((https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/types/proposal.go#L114)) hold for the fields of the `MsgLaunchConsumerChain`.
 Note however, that we intend to have a `spawnTime` upper limit as well.
 For example, if you launch a consumer chain in Permissionless ICS, the `spawnTime` should not be more than two months ahead in the future, to avoid having consumer chains lingering for too long before they get added.
-To do this, we intend to introduce a `maxSpawnTime` limit in [`ConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/proto/interchain_security/ccv/provider/v1/provider.proto#L29).
+To do this, we introduce a `maxSpawnTime` limit in [`ConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/proto/interchain_security/ccv/provider/v1/provider.proto#L29).
 This way, Opt In consumer chains that reach their `spawnTime` but have no validator opted in, get simply removed.

 #### Modify a Consumer Chain